-Today, Chris Giarrusso is the Harvey award-nominated artist and writer best known for writing and drawing G-MAN, a series of graphic novels loved by all ages, featuring a young superhero who gains fantastic powers when he wears a magic cape.
+Chris Giarrusso is the Harvey award-nominated artist and writer best known for creating, writing, and drawing G-MAN, a series of graphic novels loved by all ages.
+G-MAN features a young superhero who gains fantastic powers when he wears a magic cape.
 G-MAN VOLUME 1: LEARNING TO FLY, G-MAN VOLUME 2: CAPE CRISIS, and G-MAN VOLUME 3: COMING HOME are available now right here, and at bookstores, comic shops, and amazon.com.

 In 1999, Chris Giarrusso created the world-famous MINI MARVELS for Marvel Comics, writing and drawing dozens of comic strips and short stories which have been published in countless Marvel comics and collected editions.
 Chris even contributed a brand new character to the Marvel Universe, fantastic fan-favorite “Elephant Steve.”
 He also illustrated the covers and comic inserts for all four volumes of the 2010 Scholastic series THE AMAZING ADVENTURES OF NATE BANKS.

-Chris currently lives and writes and draws in Queens, New York.
+Chris currently lives and writes and draws in New York, New York.
 Check out more of his art and animation at his official website, chrisgcomics.com.

 FAQ (Frequently Asked Questions)

 Q: How can I buy your G-MAN graphic novels?

 A: You can purchase signed copies of G-MAN Volume 1, 2, and 3 right here at the chrisgcomics.com store!
 The G-MAN graphic novels are also available at most bookstores and comic book shops.
 Please ask the bookstore managers for help finding or ordering them for you.
 G-MAN graphic novels can also be ordered on the internet through Amazon, Barnes & Noble, and other online retailers.

 Q: Will there be a G-MAN VOLUME 4?